harmonylang/harmonylang/README.md

 ### 0.0.4

+- Built the Harmony compiler directly into the extension.
+Removed requirement to download the compiler separately.
+- Show the Harmony Output window only if the build succeeds.
+The Harmony Output window is closed if the build fails.
 - Bug fixes.
-- Have the Harmony compiler built into the extension.
-Not required to download the compiler separately.
-- Show the Harmony Output window only if the build succeeds.
-The Harmony Output window disappears if the build fails.

 ### 0.0.3